fazo96/ipfs-boards/README.md

 a few months now.
 This is due to me studying for university and dedicating to simpler, smaller projects (mostly related to my exams). _This does not mean this is dead_.
-I'll probably resume development, meanwhile the IPFS ecosystem stabilizes and matures, because this project is mostly based on alpha quality software and libraries that while being a pleasure to work with, they make building something more than a prototype harder.
-Also go-ipfs 0.4 was supposed to be around by January, it's almost April now and it's not out yet, but when it will be out that's gonna be a good motivator for sure.
+I'll probably resume development, meanwhile the IPFS ecosystem stabilizes and matures, because this project is mostly based on alpha quality software and libraries that while being a pleasure to work with, they make building something more than a prototype harder, at least for a not very experienced developer like me.

 Anyway, this project already accomplished many things, like having a working prototype and being a great proof of concept.
-I hope to resume development soon, but __pull requests are still very welcome, as I'd probably review them with pleasure.__
+I hope to resume development soon and update it, but __pull requests are still very welcome, as I'd probably review them with pleasure.__

 ## Why this project?